aiforged/docs/docs/cloning.md

 Cloning operations are executed as scheduled jobs.
 Once cloning is configured, the scheduler handles execution.
 Schedules can be set for daily or weekly runs.

-{% hint style="info" %}
+!!! info
     For ad-hoc cloning, schedule it as daily and then disable the schedule after the operation starts.
-{% endhint %}

 ### Creating and Managing Cloning Schedules